-My name is Luke, I’ve been a Social Carer since August 2017 and I’ve loved every second!
+My name is Luke, I’ve been a Like Family Social Carer (support worker) since August 2017 and I’ve loved every second!

 1) You have worked in the disability sector for a while, what made you want to work in this sector?